mmiele/DASH/documentation/general/design/dash-architectural-elements.md

 <figcaption><i>Figure 1 - SONiC components relevant to DASH</i></figcaption><br/><br/>

 The previous figure shows the SONiC components relevant to DASH as summarized below.

 1. **SDN controller**.
 The Software Defined Networking (SDN) controller is primarily **responsible for controlling the DASH overlay services**, while the traditional SONiC application containers are used to manage the underlay (L3 routing) and hardware platform.
       1. **DASH API** is exposed as **gNMI interface** as part of the *gNMI container*, see next point.
       1. **gNMI client** is used to configure SONiC via `gRPC get/set` calls.

    The SDN controller controls the **overlay** built on top of the **underlay** (physical layer) of the infrastructure.
 From the point of view of the SDN control plane, when a customer creates an operation from the cloud portal (for example a VNET creation), the controller allocates the resources, placement management, capacity, etc. via the **NorthBound** interface DASH API.

 2. **gNMI container**.
 The SDN controller communicates with a DASH device through a **gNMI endpoint** served by a DASH SDN agent running inside a new SONiC container the **gNMI container**.
    1. **gNMI server**.
 The gNMI schema is closely related to the DASH DB schema so in effect, the *gNMI server* is a **thin RPC shim layer** to the DB.
    1. **Config Backend**.
 Translates SDN configuration into **confdb** or **APPDB** objects.

     The functionality of the new **gNMI container** in the user space is to receive information objects from the SDN controller to control the setup for the overlay configurations.
 Upon receiving these objects, DASH *translates* them using the **gNMI agent** and provides them to the *SONiC orchagent* for further translation into the dataplane via the **SAI database**.

+    > [!NOTE] **Microsoft will deliver the gNMI container as code to SONiC** to
+    > allow any SONiC switch to talk with and integrate DPU technology.
+The
+    > *gNMI container software* integrates with the SONiC system containers
+    > seemlessly.
+Microsoft will ensure a high quality integration with the
+    > switch.

 3. **SWSS container**.
 The Switch State Service (SWSS) has a small initialization and supports a defined set of **SAI APIs**.
    1. **dashorch**.
 The DASH orchestration agent provides the **DASH Overlay** in the SWSS container that subscribes to the DB objects programmed by the **gNMI agent**.
 It transforms and translates these objects into ASIC_DB objects, including the new DASH specific SAI objects.
-   2. **orchagent**.
+   1. **orchagent**.
 The DASH orchestration agent writes the state of each tables to STATEDB used by the applications to fetch the programmed status of DASH configured objects.

 4. **sync-d container**.
 Provides **sai api DASH** that allows the hardware providers to program their DPU via their SAI implementation.
 This is a DASH enhanced sync-d that configures the dataplane using the technology supplier-specific SAI library **asic SDK**.

   Both the DASH container and the traditional SONiC application containers sit on top of the Switch State services (SWSS) layer, and manipulate the Redis application-layer DBs; these in turn are translated into SAI dataplane obects via the normal SONiC orchestration daemons inside SWSS.

+### Multiple DPUs device

+In the case of a multiple DPUs device the following applies:

+- Each DPU provides a gNMI endpoint for SDN controller through a unique IP address.
+- An appliance or smart switch containing multiple DPUs will contain multiple gNMI endpoints for SDN controller, and the controller treats each DPU as a separate entity.
+- To conserve IPv4 addresses, such an appliance or switch might contain a proxy (NAT) function to map a single IP address:port combination into multiple DPU endpoints with unique IPv4 addresses.
+- No complex logic will run on the switches (switches do not have a top-level view of other/neighboring switches in the infrastructure).

-> [!NOTE] The *DPU/IPU/SmartNic* device will run a separate instance of SONiC
+> [!NOTE] Each DPU shall have an instance of SONiC DASH OS that exposes the gNMI
-> DASH on the device.
+> APIs to the SDN controller.

 ## Processing pipeline

-The processing pipeline must support both IPv4 and IPv6 protocols for both underlay and overlay, unless explicitly stated that some scenario is IPv4-only or IPv6-only.
+DASH processing pipeline must support both IPv4 and IPv6 protocols for both underlay and overlay, unless explicitly stated that some scenario is IPv4-only or IPv6-only.